 What they bring to the table.
-PR’s are all about relationship building with a vast array of people; the public, partners, employees, media, industry specialists etc. Use their skills and knowledge, they may know of a important piece of research that is due to be published that could form the basis of a whole campaign.
-Most importantly they should have a clear idea of who the target audience is and a deep knowledge of what it is that they want and need.
+PRs are all about relationship building with a vast array of people; the public, partners, employees, media, industry specialists etc. To use their skills and knowledge, they may know of an important piece of research that is due to be published that could form the basis of a whole campaign.
+Most importantly, they should have a clear idea of whom the target audience is and a deep knowledge of what it is that they want and need.

 5) Receptionist / shop floor

 They are the first faces that your customers will see, and they are also the first point of contact that your users have with your company.
-Being the first point of contact means you hear all of the praise and happiness but it also means that you are the first person that a someone sees when they have a problem or are angry.
+Being the first point of contact means you hear all the praise and happiness, but it also means that you are the first person that someone sees when they have a problem or are angry.